Personal

 Coping with body image issues as performers

-Performers are often at increased risk for acquiring body image issues and eating disorders due to the perfectionism and drive we need to flourish in showbiz and the cruelty of opinions that flood social media about how we look on TV, on film, or on stage.
+Performers are often at increased risk for acquiring body image issues and eating disorders due to the perfectionism and drive we need to flourish in showbiz and the cruelty of opinions that flood social media about how we look on TV, film, or stage.
 Food and other destructive behaviors can be a means of self-soothing and numbing difficult emotions or a misused place of control when we often feel out of control in our careers.

 There is a way forward if you’ve toiled with poor body image.
 If you struggle with an eating disorder or are inclined toward one, it’s worth observing how you relate to nutrition and food.
 Warning signs include eating in secret because you feel ashamed of what you’re eating, how much, or eating at all, trying to numb yourself with food (which can feel like an out-of-control trance for some), overly thinking about what you can and can’t eat and being very inflexible with what you permit yourself to eat and when.